krahets/hello-algo/en/docs/chapter_computational_complexity/time_complexity.md

 n! = n \times (n - 1) \times (n - 2) \times \dots \times 2 \times 1
 $$

 Factorials are typically implemented using recursion.
-As shown in the image and code below, the first level splits into $n$ branches, the second level into $n - 1$ branches, and so on, stopping after the $n$th level:
+As shown in the code and Figure 2-14, the first level splits into $n$ branches, the second level into $n - 1$ branches, and so on, stopping after the $n$th level:

 === "Python"